Giardiniera is the perfect relish of pickled vegetables. It’s the ultimate homemade condiment — ready in only 24 hours, but staying fresh for weeks.

 Giardiniera is an Italian pickle relish packed full of bright and colorful veggies.
 The usual suspects in this pickled vegetable recipe are carrots, cauliflower, and peppers — however, other veggies are often used as well.
 After the vegetables are pickled, they have a vinegary and herby flavor.

 Giardiniera originates in Italy, although like many international recipes, there are cultural and geographical variations.
 One popular version is the Chicago style giardiniera.
 This relish differs from Italian-style as it rarely contains vinegar.
 Instead, it’s made primarily with olive oil and herbs.

 This pickled vegetables recipe leans closer to the Italian style, but also contains elements of our own family history, as it’s been in my family for over 15 years.
 It’s so good — we have it at almost every single family party.

 How To Make Giardiniera

 Pickling doesn’t have to be hard.
 This quick pickling recipe makes it easy.
-Follow the instructions below to get crisp and crunchy veggies each and every time:
+Follow the instructions below to get crisp and crunchy veggies each and every time.

-- Gather and clean your veggies.
+- Prep the vegetables: Gather and clean all the veggies.

 How Do I Serve Giardiniera?